The Past Is Not Past

 Why are secrecy and exclusion important?

-What is hidden, denied, or excluded often continues influencing the family system indirectly across generations.
+Family Constellations suggests that what is hidden, denied, or excluded may continue influencing the family system indirectly until it is acknowledged.

 Can Family Constellations help reveal unresolved dynamics?